 'Eliza's Room' - one of the first rooms to be restored during the present renovation work.

-Fred, Eliza, and Peachy, the Yorkshire terrier
+Fred, Eliza, and Peachy, the Skye terrier